vfx-rs/openexr-bind/CONTRIBUTING.md

 License
 -------

-The openexr-bind project is licensed under the [Apache 2 license](LICENSE).
+The openexr-bind project is licensed under the [BSD 3 clause license](LICENSE).
 Contributions to the library should abide by that standard license.

 Getting Started